How To Use AI To Become a Better Writer

 How to pick the best AI writing tool

-Conversational chat tools like ChatGPT are great if you want to use AI for a wide variety of uses.
+Conversational chat tools like ChatGPT are great if you want to use AI for a wide variety of tasks.
 For example, a freelance content and copywriting professional might want an AI tool they can use to:

 - Come up with new business offerings